Security planning for LLM-based applications

 • Security controls recommendations

 Discretion and resilience are essential qualities for AI models to effectively navigate complex and sensitive tasks, ensuring they can make informed decisions and maintain performance in challenging environments.
-More details can be found here.
-In addition to the security controls recommended in this plan, we strongly advise our customers to have robust defense mechanisms implemented using SIEM and SOC tools.
+More details can be found below under the Discretion heading.
+In addition to the security controls recommended in this plan, you're strongly advise to have robust defense mechanisms implemented using SIEM and SOC tools.

 Application overview